tmag84/MovieRental/README.md

 This is a dummy representation of a movie rental system.
 Can you help us fix some issues and implement missing features?

 - The app is throwing an error when we start, please help us.
-Also, tell us what caused the issue.~
+Also, tell us what caused the issue.
-  Answer: The issue is that MovieRentalDbContext will create one instance for every request (Scoped) while we are trying to define it as Singleton in the Program configurations, and Singleton services cannot depend on Scoped services because they will change per request.
+  **Answer**: The issue is that MovieRentalDbContext will create one instance for every request (Scoped) while we are trying to define it as Singleton in the Program configurations, and Singleton services cannot depend on Scoped services because they will change per request.

 - The rental class has a method to save, but it is not async, can you make it async and explain to us what is the difference?
-  Answer: Currently the code will first add the rental to the Rental DBSet, and afterwards it will try to save the changes into the database.
+  **Answer**: Currently the code will first add the rental to the Rental DBSet, and afterwards it will try to save the changes into the database.
 Without asnyc/await, this means that our thread will now be blocked while waiting for the database operation to finish before continuining the code; with async/await, when the request to make changes is made, the thread is released until the operation is done, meaning better efficient use of resources.

 - Please finish the method to filter rentals by customer name, and add the new endpoint.
 - We noticed we do not have a table for customers, it is not good to have just the customer name in the rental.